 To take advantage of these newer treatments, children and teens with Ewing sarcoma should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating this age group and have access to the latest research.
 A doctor who specializes in treating children and teens with cancer is called a pediatric oncologist.
-If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.
+If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your or your child’s care.

-In many cases, a team of doctors works with the patient and the family to provide care; this is called a multidisciplinary team.
+In many cases, a team of doctors works with the patient and the family to provide care.
+This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and teens and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your family cope may also be available.

-Children and teenagers with Ewing sarcoma should be treated in clinical trials specifically designed for their disease.
+Children and young adults with Ewing sarcoma should be treated in clinical trials specifically designed for their disease.
 A typical treatment plan for Ewing sarcoma includes systemic therapy that treats the entire body, such as chemotherapy or stem cell transplantation, combined with localized therapy.
 Localized therapy focuses on treating the tumor itself using surgery, radiation therapy, or both.
 When more than 1 treatment is used, it is called combination therapy.

-Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
+Take time to learn about all of the treatment options and be sure to ask questions about things that are unclear.
+Talk with the doctor about the goals of each treatment and what you or your child can expect while receiving the treatment.
 Learn more about making treatment decisions.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a pediatric or medical oncologist, a doctor who specializes in treating cancer with medication.
 Some patients may receive chemotherapy in their doctor’s office, while others may go to a hospital or outpatient clinic.